Dead for a Dollar: Plot

-Jones explains that he had previously made an arrangement with Vargas to obtain passage to Cuba for $5,000, which he planned to pay for out of the ransom.
 Borlund and his party reach a small border town, where the local police captain agrees to incarcerate Jones and send a telegram to Martin informing him that Rachel has been found.
-Tasked with keeping an eye on Jones, Poe secretly explains that he intends to set him free, feeling that Jones deserves a chance to live his life however he chooses.
-Borlund figures this out and devises a plan to help Poe engineer Jones's escape once they cross over into the United States.
+Told to keep an eye on Jones, Poe secretly explains that he intends to set him free, feeling that Jones deserves a chance to live his life how he chooses.
+Borlund realises this and devises a plan to help Poe engineer Jones's escape once they cross over into the United States.

-Borlund learns from Rachel what he had already begun to suspect: Rachel was not abducted, but willingly chose to leave with Jones because Martin married her only for her money and routinely cheats on her with other women.
+Borlund learns from Rachel what he had already begun to suspect: Rachel was not abducted; she chose to leave with Jones because Martin married her only for her money and routinely cheats on her with other women.
 She believes that her husband, humiliated by a black man running off with his wife, has no intention of taking her back home alive.
-Vargas sends Cribbens to kill Borlund; Poe and Rachel aim their guns at him, and Cribbens leaves empty-handed.
+Vargas sends Cribbens to kill Borlund; Poe and Rachel aim their guns at him and Cribbens leaves empty-handed.
 Vargas then intercepts the stagecoach transporting Martin into Mexico and the two men cut a deal.
 When Martin arrives, he bribes the captain's corrupt deputy to cover for him while he shoots Jones dead in his cell.

-Rachel and her husband reunite, and Martin admits that he paid Vargas off to rape and kill her, hoping to sell her death as a story to the newspapers to boost his political ambitions.
+Rachel and her husband reunite and Martin admits that he paid Vargas off to rape and kill her, hoping to sell her death as a story to the newspapers to boost his political ambitions.
 Rachel takes out her derringer and shoots Martin dead.
 Vargas and his men arrive and murder both the captain and his deputy.
-Borlund kills several bandits, while Poe and Rachel kill the rest in a close-quarters shootout with the help of a friendly female innkeeper.
-Vargas manages to shoot Poe in the shoulder, while Cribbens sneaks up from behind and kills him.
-Borlund offers his old enemy the chance to leave with his life, but Cribbens refuses and subsequently dies when Borlund outdraws him.
+Borlund kills several bandits, while Poe and Rachel kill the rest in a close-quarters shoot-out with the help of a friendly female innkeeper.
+Vargas manages to shoot Poe in the shoulder, while Cribbens sneaks up from behind and shoots him.
+Borlund offers his old enemy the chance to leave with his life but Cribbens refuses and subsequently dies when Borlund outdraws him.

-Poe is patched up, and the movie ends as the three go their separate ways after returning to America.
-Poe serves in the army for nearly thirty years, retires, and dies an old man in a veterans' home in 1937, Rachel never remarries and spends the rest of her life fighting for politically progressive causes after moving to Philadelphia, and Borlund continues to work as a bounty hunter for the rest of his days.
+Poe is patched up and the movie ends as the three go their separate ways after returning to America.
+Poe serves in the army for nearly thirty years, retires and dies an old man in a veterans' home in 1937, Rachel never remarries and spends the rest of her life fighting for politically progressive causes after moving to Philadelphia and Borlund works as a bounty hunter for the rest of his days.